The Best SEO Tools for Tracking Rankings of Your WordPress Website

 As an example, SmartCrawl is an amazing tool when you’re in the content creation process.
 But if you want to assess your keyword quality, you should use a more specialized tool that would prove to be valuable even after your website has been up and running for some time.

 Among the best SEO tools out there if you’re a novice.
 It’s easy to set up and has a simple, intuitive surface, which almost flattens the learning curve.
 Unlike many other tools, Authority Labs allows you to add multiple domains simultaneously rather than all at once, which simplifies things considerably when you have various websites to manage.
-Keywords can also be inserted through a simple process which you can initiate by selecting three options.
+Keywords can also be inserted through a simple process which you can initiate by selecting the following three options.

-When you’ve selected all required fields, results are displayed for all inputted domains in an easy-to-understand form.
+When you’ve selected all required fields, results are displayed for all inserted domains in an easy-to-understand form.
 You can find out the rank awarded to your website for a particular keyword, keyword popularity, and search frequency, but that’s it.
 Though simple to use, this tool doesn’t provide any further information.
 So if you’ve been using it for some time, you should think of moving to a better and more advanced tool, but as we said, it’s simplicity is what put this tool on our list.